 Botanical Garden-Institute FEB RAS, Vladivostok, 690024, Russia

 Your submission should include the title, author name(s), affiliation and address.
 It must be submitted through the web-site of symposium at http://www.geobotanica.ru/symposium_2017 or sent as by the e-mail to the address of the Symposium Secretariat.
 Electronic version must be prepared in the one of following formats: Word (.doc or docx), Rich text format (.rtf), or ASCII (DOS) format (.txt).
 Please make your abstract not shorter than 1400 and not longer than 2100 characters including spaces between words.
 Tables, figures or references are not accepted.
 The abstract book will be published before the conference and posted in the site of conference.
 Organizing Committee is looking for opportunity to publish selected papers in one of the peer reviewed journal.
-The Conference Secretariat is to receive your abstracts, both electronic and hard copies, not later than August 31, 2017.
+The Conference Secretariat is to receive your abstracts not later than September 10, 2017.

 Now we are working on the possibilities of organization of excursions in the city of Vladivostok and the southernmost of Far Eastern Russia.
 Information will be available soon.
 Longest post-symposium excursion will end at the evening of October 29, 2017.
 Please consider this when arranging your travel schedule.